savanna-project/devstack/README.md

     172.18.0.1 instance-name

-If you see error 500, try to reinstall savanna-dashboard:
+If you see error 500, go to savanna-dashboard directory (/opt/stack/savanna-dashboard by default) and try to reinstall savanna-dashboard:

-    sudo python $savanna-dashboard-folder/setyp.py install
+    sudo python setup.py install

 For Ubuntu after installation may be some problems with launch instance.
 You should stop apparmor service: